PART 1 – BACKGROUND TO CLAIMING ASYLUM IN THE UK

 Whilst we advised earlier in this guide not to get too involved in your friend's administrative difficulties, we know that it can be hard for a befriender to do nothing if their friend is trying to deal with a deportation threat or a housing eviction and has no one else to turn to; in these situations, you may be able to help your friend find ways to access expert support.
 Often refugees have limited or little connectivity and befrienders can help them to search information and advice online.

-On the HostNation website, alongside this guide, you will find a long list of refugee organisations and agencies (and their websites) listed under Refugee Signposting Links https://www.hostnation.org.uk/links.pdf.
+On the HostNation website, you will find lists of refugee organisations and agencies (and their websites) for London, Manchester and Tyne & Wear listed towards the bottom of the For Refugees page https://www.hostnation.org.uk/refugee (scroll down).
 If the original referral has been made by a case-worker and the situation is urgent, then we can link you to the referral organisation to be able to discuss the help required and to provide further support.
 But if the referrer is no longer supporting the person they referred or only provides specialist services, then we encourage you to use the links and help connect your befriendee with a suitable advisory service or local drop-in centre.

 Some useful contacts: